 Your transcreator needs to know who your target audience is.
 What does the customer already know about your product?
 What do you want them to do?
 This will help the transcreator tailor the project to the audience you have in mind.

 3. Your brand’s tone of voice.
 This is how you speak to your target customer.
 How does the copy engage the reader?
 Will it use humour?
 Is it informative, light-hearted, trendy, cutting-edge, scientific?
 What reaction do you want the text to provoke?

-4. Deadlines, budgets and what medium it is for.
+4. Deadlines, budgets and what medium it’s for.
 How urgent is it and how much can you spend?
 Where will the copy be used?
 Different mediums will need different approaches.

 Why else is the brief important?
 A word about rates.

-So, here’s a little test for you.
-What do you think the transcreation challenges could be with these famous slogans?
-Put yourself in the transcreator’s shoes.
+What do you think the transcreation challenges might be with these famous slogans?
 What makes these slogans work so well in English?

 - My goodness, my Guinness!
 (Guinness)